More than 200,000 Alabama absentee votes already cast

 A record 200,000 Alabamians have already voted in the November election amid an early voting push and pandemic rules that made it easier to vote by absentee ballot.

-Alabama Secretary of State John Merrill said Monday that 271,318 absentee ballots have been requested, and 206,552 of those ballots have been returned.
-That is a record number, Merrill said.
+Alabama Secretary of State John Merrill said Monday that 271,318 absentee ballots have been requested, and a 206,552 of those ballots have been returned.
+The previous record was 89,000, he said.

 Alabama does not technically have early voting, but people can cast absentee ballots by mailing them in or filling them out at local elections offices.
 Normally, to vote absentee, people must swear that they are out of town or ill or working during polling hours.
 But this year, Merrill has said this year people can vote by absentee ballot if they are concerned about the risk of COVID-19 at the polls.